harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 [Help] | Occasionally | Any topic that requires help from the community.
 [\[Homebrew\]](https://www.google.com/#q=site%3Awww.reddit.com%2Fr%2Fsteroids+ Homebrew) | Frequently | All topics regarding homebrewing
 [\[HARSH\]](https://www.google.com/#q=site%3Awww.reddit.com%2Fr%2Fsteroids+ HARSH) | Frequently | If added to a topic title, Rule #4 will be more leniently enforced -- but not completely unenforced.
-[Nutrition] | Rarely | Topics regarding nutrition, diet, supplements, etc. These are rare as most things belong in the weekly Diet &amp; Nutrition Wednesday thread.
+[Nutrition] | Rarely | Topics regarding nutrition, diet, supplements, etc. These are rare as most things belong in the weekly Diet & Nutrition Wednesday thread.
 [[Off-Topic]](https://www.google.com/#q=site%3Awww.reddit.com%2Fr%2Fsteroids+ Off-Topic) | Rarely | This is rarely allowed as most off-topic things belong in our daily off-topic threads.
 All other off-topic posts are subject to be removed.
 [PSA] | Occasionally | Public Service Announcment [Training] | Rarely | Topics regarding all things training.
 These are rare as most things belong in the weekly Training Monday thread.